Task-4-2/Open-Licenses-data-code-and-software/resources/facilitator_guide.md

 The training concept is facilitated, discussion led, either online or physical.
 The material is designed for participants with a basic knowledge of licensing but have the need to discuss with peers and reflect over licensing issues.
 Accordingly, the trainer needs the ability to be a facilitator and engage participants in discussions.
 It is not expected the trainer has all the answers and we strongly recommend a "maker approach" to training, where knowledge and learning are created together.

+## Resources

+- printed handouts (and writing materials)
+- projection equipment for the slides

 ## Before the training
 - [ ] Get the latest version of the training materials